Declaration of Conformity 2017

 In December 2016, the Executive Board and the Supervisory Board of Wacker Chemie AG issued their most recent declaration of conformity pursuant to Section 161 of the German Stock Corporation Act.
-Since that time, Wacker Chemie AG has complied with the recommendations of the German Corporate Governance Code (the Code) as amended on May 5, 2015, with the exceptions listed below in sections 2 a), c), d), e), g) and h), as well as the recommendations of the Code as amended on February 7, 2017 with the exceptions listed below in section 2.
+Since that time, Wacker Chemie AG has complied with the recommendations of the German Corporate Governance Code (the Code) as amended on May 5, 2015, with the exceptions listed below in Section 2 a), c), d), e), g) and h).
+It has also complied with the recommendations of the Code as amended on February 7, 2017 with the exceptions listed below in Section 2.

 Wacker Chemie AG will continue to comply with the recommendations of the Code in the version dated February 7, 2017 with the exceptions listed hereinafter.

-a) D&O Insurance Deductible for Supervisory Board Members (Section 3.8, para.
-2)
+a) D&O Insurance Deductible for Supervisory Board Members (Section 3.8 (2))

-b) Forward-looking Assessment Basis for Variable Remuneration of Executive Board Members (Section 4.2.3, para.
-2)
+b) Forward-looking Assessment Basis for Variable Remuneration of Executive Board Members (Section 4.2.3 (2))

-The variable components of our Executive Board members’ remuneration are calculated on a three-year (= multiple-year) assessment basis.
-Furthermore, 15 % of the variable remuneration are paid in form of shares which are subject to a holding period of two years.
-Even if the assessment basis is not essentially forward-looking, we are of the opinion that our remuneration concept is balanced and suitable to set the right incentives for a sustainable corporate policy.
-Our remuneration policy ensures that our Executive Board members participate in positive and negative developments of the company over a longer period – by means of the share component on the one hand and the average assessment over a three-year period on the other hand.
+The variable components of our Executive Board members’ compensation are calculated on a three-year (= multiple-year) assessment basis.
+Furthermore, 15 percent of the variable remuneration is paid in the form of shares that are subject to a holding period of two years.
+Even if the assessment basis is not essentially forward-looking, we are of the opinion that our compensation system is balanced and suitable for setting the right incentives for a sustainable corporate policy.
+Our compensation system ensures that our Executive Board members participate in positive and negative developments at the company over a longer period – by means of the share component on the one hand and the average assessment over a three-year period on the other.

 c) Formation of a Nomination Committee within the Supervisory Board (Section 5.3.3)

-The Supervisory Board shall establish a Nomination Committee that is exclusively composed of shareholder representatives and whose task it is to make recommendations to the Supervisory Board with regard to candidates suitable for proposal to the Annual Shareholders’ Meeting.
+A supervisory board is required to establish a nomination committee that is exclusively composed of shareholder representatives and whose task it is to make recommendations to the supervisory board with regard to candidates suitable for proposal to the annual shareholders’ meeting.

-d) Defining Concrete Objectives Regarding the Number of Independent Members of the Supervisory Board (Section 5.4.1 para.
-2)
+d) Defining Concrete Objectives Regarding the Number of Independent Members of the Supervisory Board (Section 5.4.1 (2))

 The Supervisory Board of Wacker Chemie AG, as it is composed at present, meets the requirements of the Code regarding an adequate number of independent members.
-The Supervisory Board will continue to ensure that in future elections, it will recommend to the shareholders a number of independent candidates which it considers to be appropriate.
+The Supervisory Board will continue to ensure that, in future elections, it recommends to the shareholders what it considers to be an appropriate number of independent candidates.
 Additionally defining a concrete objective in this regard would not only limit the choice of suitable candidates for the Supervisory Board, but also restrict the shareholders’ right to elect those Supervisory Board members whom they consider to be the most suitable.
 For these reasons, we do not comply with this recommendation.

-According to this recommendation, the Supervisory Board shall determine a general limit to the Supervisory Board members’ term of office.
-A generally applicable term limit of this sort is not required in our opinion, as we consider an individual analysis of the respective Supervisory Board members to be more effective.
-This particularly applies since the Code provides for self-inspection of the Supervisory Board and its members anyway as part of the regular examination of efficiency.
+According to this recommendation, the supervisory board shall determine a general limit to its members’ term of office.
+A generally applicable term limit of this sort is not required in our opinion, as we consider an individual analysis of our Supervisory Board members to be more effective.
+This particularly applies since the Code provides for self-inspection of the supervisory board and its members anyway as part of the regular examination of efficiency.
 Furthermore, a general term limit would restrict the majority shareholder’s freedom to choose representatives on the Supervisory Board at its own discretion in fulfilment of its corporate responsibility.

-According to this recommendation, proposals for candidates for the Supervisory Board shall be accompanied by a curriculum vitae and a curriculum vitae for each Supervisory Board member shall be published on the company’s website.
+According to this recommendation, proposals for candidates for the supervisory board shall be accompanied by a curriculum vitae, which should also be published on the company’s website.
 We fulfil the legal requirements regarding the proposals for candidates.
 Furthermore, the annual report includes the essential information on our Supervisory Board members.
 We believe that such information is sufficient.
-We do not see any additional merit a curriculum vitae could have – in particular when taking into account the rights of privacy of our Supervisory Board members.
+We do not see what additional merit a curriculum vitae could have – in particular when taking into account the rights of privacy of our Supervisory Board members.

 g) Time Limit Placed on Applications for the Judicial Appointment of a Supervisory Board Member (Section 5.4.3)